IMG’s Investor Relations team, led by industry expert Karlin Conklin, answers our top investor FAQs.

-Working directly with our third-party property managers, we can quickly pinpoint inefficiencies, identify actionable next steps and maximize investment dollars across our national portfolio of over 4,500 units.
+Working directly with our third-party property managers, we can quickly pinpoint inefficiencies, identify actionable next steps and maximize investment dollars across our national $1B portfolio.

 IMG has delivered to its partners an average 2.0x equity multiple and 26.3% IRR over 25 full-cycle investments since 2010.